grompe/BTWTweak/patcher/readme.txt

 - Fix crash when attempting to view Achievements

+- Fix vanilla bug (MC-881) with boats causing fall damage when just out of water

 v0.8

 - Render sun/moon on short and tiny view distances as it is now